"Dec. 14, 2012 -- Drinking a glass of beet juice may have an immediate impact on lowering blood pressure, according to a new study.

 In controlled studies of Remodulin administered subcutaneously, there were no reports of infection related to the drug delivery system.
 There were 187 infusion system complications reported in 28% of patients (23% Remodulin, 33% placebo); 173 (93%) were pump related and 14 (7%) related to the infusion set.
 Eight of these patients (4 Remodulin, 4 Placebo) reported non-serious adverse events resulting from infusion system complications.
 Adverse events resulting from problems with the delivery systems were typically related to either symptoms of excess Remodulin (e.g., nausea) or return of PAH symptoms (e.g., dyspnea).
 These events were generally resolved by correcting the delivery system pump or infusion set problem such as replacing the syringe or battery, reprogramming the pump, or straightening a crimped infusion line.
 Adverse events resulting from problems with the delivery system did not lead to clinical instability or rapid deterioration.
 In addition to these adverse events due to the drug delivery system during subcutaneous administration, the following adverse events may be attributable to the IV mode of infusion including arm swelling, paresthesias, hematoma and pain [see WARNINGS AND PRECAUTIONS].

 In addition to adverse reactions reported from clinical trials, the following events have been identified during post-approval use of Remodulin.
 Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
-The following events have been chosen for inclusion due to a combination of their seriousness, frequency of reporting, and potential connection to Remodulin.
-These events are thrombophlebitis associated with peripheral intravenous infusion, thrombocytopenia and bone pain.
+The following events have been chosen for inclusion because of a combination of their seriousness, frequency of reporting, and potential connection to Remodulin.
+These events are thrombophlebitis associated with peripheral intravenous infusion, thrombocytopenia bone pain, pruritus and dizziness.
 In addition, generalized rashes, sometimes macular or papular in nature, and cellulitis have been infrequently reported.

 Read the entire FDA prescribing information for Remodulin (Treprostinil Sodium)